Prompt Library · 36 prompts

 About the speech:

-- Length: [e.g. "3-4 minutes", "approx 400-500 words"]
+- Length: [e.g., "3-4 minutes", "approx. 400-500 words"]

-- Tone: [e.g. "warm and a bit funny", "solemn but personal", "funny without being flippant"]
+- Tone: [e.g., "warm and a bit funny", "solemn but personal", "funny without being silly"]

-- Occasion: [e.g. "wedding dinner, 70 guests, formal"]
+- Occasion: [e.g., "wedding dinner, 70 guests, formal"]

-Write in English.
+Write in Swedish.

 PR-11

-Analyze a home purchase contract
+Analyze a house purchase agreement

 [PASTE THE CONTRACT OR RELEVANT PARTS]